 Morrison Academy recognizes the universe as God’s special creation.
 Science is a process that enables us to understand and appreciate this creation and the laws that govern it.
-Through science we understand more about the character of God—His creativity, His power, and His desire for order.
+Through science, we understand more about the character of God—His creativity, His power, and His desire for order.
 Science education at Morrison seeks to help students gain knowledge of God and His creation.
-This is accomplished with an activity-oriented science program andteaches students to think analytically and logically, solve problems creatively, and use technology as a tool.
+This is accomplished with an activity-oriented science program and teaches students to think analytically and logically, solve problems creatively, and use technology as a tool.
 It also endeavors to guide students to become good stewards of the resources that God has created.
-Our program helps students acquire developmentally appropriate concepts and science skills that ultimately enable them to function as knowledgeable citizens making positive contributions in an increasing scientific and technological society.
+Our program helps students acquire developmentally appropriate concepts and science skills that ultimately enable them to function as knowledgeable citizens making positive contributions in an increasingly scientific and technological society.

 Science Goals for Morrison Academy